All Episodes

-Rush is at a funeral today, but he will return live on Monday to take you through another week of excellence in broadcasting.
+Rush is at a funeral today but he will return live on Monday to take you through another week of excellence in broadcasting.

-We're coming to you live from Ice Station EIB in Northern New Hampshire, a stone's throw from the Canadian border.
+We're coming to you live from Ice Station EIB. in northern New Hampshire, a stone's throw from the Canadian border.

-There's a big sign on the highway saying last rush guest host before the border.
+There's a big sign on the highway saying last Rush guest host before the border.

-Uh Jokar Sanaev is still at la uh large.
+Jokar Sarnaev is still at large.

-He became a United States citizen on September eleventh, 2012, the eleventh anniversary of 911.
+He became a United States citizen on September 11th, 2012, the 11th anniversary of 9-11.

 He is an American citizen.

-Uh he flew out from JFK to Sherat Mievo Airport in uh in Russia, which is one of the big uh airports that serves Moscow, and it's not clear what he was doing in uh Russia for six months.
+He flew out from JFK to Sheretmievo Airport in Russia, which is one of the big airports that serves Moscow.

-That uh the the fact that he took a six month absence from the country in one calendar year should actually have caused him a bit of trouble, but uh apparently it didn't, so he was still around uh to uh participate in Monday's bombing.
+The fact that he took a six-month absence from the country in one calendar year should actually have caused him a bit of trouble, but apparently it didn't.

-He is now dead, and various members of his family are speaking out.
+He is now dead and various members of his family are speaking out.

-One eight hundred two A, a left off a number.
+I left off a number.

-One eight hundred I left off the last two for too many savings.
+1-800-I left off the last two for too many savings.

 It is the end of the week, and you know what that means.

-Live from Ice Station EIB.
+Live from Ice Station EIB, it's open live Friday!

-Yes, as you know, from Monday to Thursday, the show is under the ruthless control of a highly trained broadcast specialist who will not permit any of you dilettantes and flyby knights to think that you can just call in and determine the content of America's Most Listened To Radio Show.
+Yes, as you know, from Monday to Thursday, the show is under the ruthless control of a highly trained broadcast specialist who will not permit any of you dilettantes and flyby knights to think that you can just call in and determine the content of America's most listened to radio show.

 But it is Friday, the end of the week, and we do not have a highly trained broadcast specialist here today.